telerik/justmock-docs/advanced-usage/mocking-non-public-members-and-types.md

 # Mocking Non-public Members and Types

-This article provides various examples that demonstrate how to mock non-public members and types with Telerik JustMock.
+This article provides various examples that demonstrate how to mock non-public members and types with __Telerik® JustMock__.

 ## Introduction

-You can use __Telerik® JustMock__ to mock non-public members and types in elevated mode.
+You can use JustMock to mock non-public members and types in elevated mode.
 That is useful when you want to isolate calls to non-public members and types, such as:

 * private calls, methods, and interfaces
 * private static methods and properties